-B. Regulatory Capitalization Requirements and

-Restrictions: An FCA regulation empowers it to direct a transfer of funds or equities by one or more System institutions to another System institution under specified circumstances.
+B. Regulatory Capitalization Requirements and Restrictions: An FCA regulation empowers it to direct a transfer of funds or equities by one or more System institutions to another System institution under specified circumstances.
 The Association has not been called upon to initiate any transfers and is not aware of any proposed action under this regulation.

 There are currently no prohibitions in place that would prevent the Association from retiring stock, distributing earnings, or paying dividends per the statutory and regulatory restrictions, and the Association has no reason to believe any such restrictions may apply in the future.

-Effective January 1, 2017, the regulatory capital requirements for System banks and associations were modified.
-These regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
+The capital regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
 Regulatory ratios include common equity tier 1 (CET1) capital, tier 1 capital, and total capital risk-based ratios.
 The regulations also include a tier 1 leverage ratio and an unallocated retained earnings (URE) and URE equivalents (UREE) leverage ratio.
 The permanent capital ratio (PCR) remains in effect.